The Milstein family is led by Howard Milstein, the third generation of one of New York’s leading real estate families.

-Mr. Hart received his MBA in Finance and Banking from Saint Joseph’s University and a BA in Accounting from Pennsylvania State University.
+Mr. Hart holds an MBA in Finance from Saint Joseph’s University and a B.A. in Accounting from Pennsylvania State University.

 George J. Dickson, Jr.

 George J. Dickson, Jr. is Executive Vice President of New York Private Bank & Trust.
 Mr. Dickson has been an executive officer of Emigrant Bank since 1988.
 He is a founding member of the Bank’s Asset/Liability Committee, managing and advising nearly $5 billion of mortgage-backed securities, corporate bonds, preferred stocks, U.S. Government Securities, and municipal bonds.

 Mr. Dickson also advises separately managed fixed-income accounts for New York Private Bank & Trust clients.
 For more than 30 years, he has been integrally involved with all of the Bank’s Capital Markets initiatives, ranging from operating the wholesale money market desk to the highly successful U.S. Treasury, GNMA MBS, and municipal bond trading programs.
 He created and managed the NYPB&T Municipal Liquidity Fund (MF-1 LP), a special purpose hedge fund designed to capitalize on unique opportunities that arose during the financial crisis.

 Mr. Dickson’s civic and charitable interests include, The American Heart Association, Angels In Africa, and Saint John Chrysostom Parish Outreach.
 Prior to joining Emigrant Bank, he was an Investment Strategist at Meritor (PSFS) Bank in Philadelphia.
 Mr. Dickson holds a B.S. degree from Drexel University, with a dual major in Finance and Economics, and an M.S. from the University of Pennsylvania.

 James A. Berger